bddevreact/NewTokenBUYAlert/README.md

 # NewTokenBUYAlert

-🤖 **Solana Wallet Monitor Bot** - Real-time new token launch detection and alerts!
+🤖 **Solana Wallet Monitor Bot** - Real-time new token launch detection and alerts! **Only shows tokens less than 24 hours old** for the freshest opportunities.

 ## 🚀 Features